kestra-io/docs/content/blogs/2024-03-04-kestra-databricks.md

 ---
 title: "Interacting with Databricks using Kestra"
 description: Kestra’s Databricks plugin makes data warehousing simple.
-Even non-developers can write relevant flows and data pipeline.
+Even non-developers can build their own data pipelines in just a few lines of code.
 date: 2024-03-04T10:00:00
 category: Solutions
 author: